 Preventive measures are key to stopping AHP attacks and improving your quality of life.
-Your doctor will likely prescribe a synthetic version of hemin called heme.
-This is used to help your body make hemoglobin proteins.
+Your doctor will likely prescribe a synthetic version of heme called hemin, which will help your body make hemoglobin proteins.

 Heme is available as an oral prescription, but it may also be given as an injection.
 Hemin IVs are used in hospitals during AHP attacks.

 Depending on your condition, your doctor may recommend the following options: